Recommendations & Conclusions

 The general-purpose nature of AI will, in some instances, lead to regulatory overlap, and a potential blurring of responsibilities.
 This could create confusion on the part of consumers, developers and deployers of the technology, as well as regulators themselves.

-Government response.
 The government acknowledges the potential for regulatory overlap and confirms its strategy of relying on existing expert regulators.
-It outlines efforts to support coordination and collaboration among regulators through £10m funding for AI capabilities, £2m for the DRCF's AI and …
+It outlines efforts to support coordination and collaboration among regulators through £10m funding for AI capabilities, £2m for the DRCF's AI and Digital Hub, and the new …

 Department for Science, Innovation and Technology